Speciesism: Social psychology

-Those who state that speciesism is unfair to individuals of nonhuman species have often invoked mammals and chickens in the context of research or farming.
-There is not yet a clear definition or line agreed upon by a significant segment of the movement as to which species are to be treated equally with humans or in some ways additionally protected: mammals, birds, reptiles, arthropods, insects, bacteria, etc. This question is all the more complex since a study by Miralles et al. (2019) has brought to light the evolutionary component of human empathic and compassionate reactions and the influence of anthropomorphic mechanisms in our affective relationship with the living world as a whole: the more an organism is evolutionarily distant from us, the less we recognize ourselves in it and the less we are moved by its fate.
+Writers who regard speciesism as unfair to nonhuman animals have often discussed mammals and chickens in the context of research or farming.
+There is no generally agreed line within the movement about which species should be treated equally with humans, or should receive additional protection: mammals, birds, reptiles, arthropods, insects or other organisms.
+The issue is complicated by findings such as those of Miralles et al. (2019), who argued that human empathy and compassion tend to decrease with evolutionary distance; the more distant an organism is from humans, the less likely humans are to recognize themselves in it or to be moved by its fate.

-Some researchers have suggested that since speciesism could be considered, in terms of social psychology, a prejudice (defined as "any attitude, emotion, or behaviour toward members of a group, which directly or indirectly implies some negativity or antipathy toward that group"), then laypeople may be aware of a connection between it and other forms of "traditional" prejudice.
-Research suggests laypeople do indeed tend to infer similar personality traits and beliefs from a speciesist that they would from a racist, sexist or homophobe.
-However, it is not clear if there is a link between speciesism and non-traditional forms of prejudice such as negative attitudes towards the overweight or towards Christians.
+Some researchers have argued that if speciesism is treated in social psychology as a form of prejudice, defined as an attitude, emotion or behaviour implying negativity or antipathy toward a group, then laypeople may perceive it as related to more familiar forms of prejudice.
+Research suggests that laypeople tend to infer similar traits and beliefs from a speciesist as they would from a racist, sexist or homophobe.
+It is less clear whether speciesism is linked with non-traditional forms of prejudice, such as negative attitudes towards overweight people or towards Christians.

-Psychological studies have furthermore argued that people tend to "morally value individuals of certain species less than others even when beliefs about intelligence and sentience are accounted for."
-One study identified that there are age-related differences in moral views of animal worth, with children holding less speciesist beliefs than adults; the authors argue that such findings indicate that the development of speciesist beliefs is socially constructed over an individual's lifetime.
+Psychological studies have also argued that people tend to "morally value individuals of certain species less than others even when beliefs about intelligence and sentience are accounted for".
+One study identified age-related differences in moral views of animal worth, with children holding less speciesist beliefs than adults.
+The authors argued that these findings suggest that speciesist beliefs develop socially over an individual's lifetime.

 Relationship with the animal–industrial complex

+Even species of the same genus can receive differential treatment.
+It is not uncommon for African wildcats (pictured above) to be held in zoos, despite being of the same genus as domestic cats.

-Piers Beirne considers speciesism as the ideological anchor of the intersecting networks of the animal–industrial complex, such as factory farms, vivisection, hunting and fishing, zoos and aquaria, and wildlife trade.
-Amy Fitzgerald and Nik Taylor argue that the animal-industrial complex is both a consequence and cause of speciesism, which according to them is a form of discrimination similar to racism or sexism.
-They also argue that the obfuscation of meat's animal origins is a critical part of the animal–industrial complex under capitalist and neoliberal regimes.
-Speciesism results in the belief that humans have the right to use non-human animals, which is pervasive in the modern society.
+Piers Beirne considers speciesism the ideological basis of the animal–industrial complex, including factory farms, vivisection, hunting and fishing, zoos and aquaria, and wildlife trade.
+Amy Fitzgerald and Nik Taylor argue that the animal-industrial complex is both a consequence and a cause of speciesism, which they describe as a form of discrimination comparable to racism or sexism.
+They also argue that obscuring meat's animal origins is part of the animal-industrial complex under capitalist and neoliberal regimes.
+Speciesism is used in this literature to describe the belief that humans are entitled to use non-human animals.